basho/basho_docs/source/languages/en/riak/dev/advanced/search.md

 <fieldType name="date" class="solr.TrieDateField" precisionStep="0" positionIncrementGap="0"/>
 ```

-You can find more information on to customize your own [[search schema]].
+You can find more information on to how customize your own [[search schema]].

 Yokozuna comes bundled with a [default schema](https://github.com/basho/yokozuna/blob/develop/priv/default_schema.xml) called
 `_yz_default`.
 This is an extremely general schema which makes heavy